gmuth/document-format-supported/README.md

 ### Bonjour

 If your printer has Bonjour or AirPrint enabled run  `java -jar printer-attributes.jar` without arguments.
-The tool will use mdns to discovery your printers.
+The tool will use mdns to discover your printers.

 ### Hostname or print-uri